donejs/donejs/docs/guide.md

 });
 ```

-If we now run `npm run document` again, we will see the module show up in the menu bar and will be able to navigate through the different properties.
+If we now run `donejs document` again, we will see the module show up in the menu bar and will be able to navigate through the different properties.

 ## Production builds